-As Secretary of State, Thomas Jefferson accompanied President Washington on his trip to Newport and Providence, Rhode Island in August 1790, and Jefferson was probably present when Jacob Isaacks presented the President with a bottle of desalinated seawater on their stop in Newport.
-Evidently, Isaacks had a mixture that helped desalinate the water.
+As Secretary of State, Thomas Jefferson accompanied President Washington on his trip to Newport and Providence, Rhode Island, in August 1790, and Jefferson was probably present when Jacob Isaacks presented the President with a bottle of desalinated seawater on their stop in Newport.
+Evidently, Isaacks had a "secret mixture" that helped desalinate the water.

-In 1791, Isaacks' petition from Congress was sent to Jefferson as Secretary of State, an office which held a seat on the board of the patent office.
-To test this process, Jefferson brought in some fellow members of the American Philosophical Society — Caspar Wistar, James Hutchinson, and David Rittenhouse — to witness Isaacks' demonstration and to conduct experiments on their own.
+In 1791, Isaacks petitioned Congress for support and the petition was sent to Jefferson as Secretary of State, an office that held a seat on the board of the patent office.
+To test the desalination process, Jefferson brought in three fellow members of the American Philosophical Society — Caspar Wistar, James Hutchinson, and David Rittenhouse — to witness Isaacks's demonstration and to conduct experiments on their own.

-On March 25, 1791, Jefferson outlined the testing and results in "Affidavit of the Secretary of State on the Result of the Experiments.
+In March 1791, Jefferson outlined the testing and results in "Affidavit of the Secretary of State on the Result of the Experiments."
 The experiments were conducted over a four-day period (20 hours worth of work in all) both in his offices at the State Department and at the College of Philadelphia, where both Wistar and Hutchinson were professors.
-Jefferson concluded, "that as far as these experiments justify a conclusion, Mr. Isaack's mixture does not facilitate the separation of sea-water from it's salt.
+Jefferson concluded, "that as far as these experiments justify a conclusion, Mr. Isaack's mixture does not facilitate the separation of sea-water from it's salt."1